axelpale/affineplane/README.md

 ## Data structures and functions

-Instead of classes, the functions of affineplane operate on plain objects.
-The functions are pure, in a sense that they never modify the input, do not cause side effects, have no hidden state, and they always return new objects computed from the input.
+Instead of classes, affineplane provides functions that operate on plain objects.
+The available functions are pure, in a sense that they never modify the input, do not cause side effects, have no hidden state, and they always return new objects computed from the input.

-The available functions understand following structures:
-- `{ x, y }` for points and vectors
-- `{ x, y, z, r }` for 3D points and vectors with rotation
-- `{ a, b, x, y }` for similarity transformations

 The functions are grouped in namespaces, each focusing on a certain geometry.
+A common theme of the lib is to explicitly distinguish static positions from their dynamic movements.
+Otherwise, in our experience, it is all too easy to mix these concepts in the code.
+Available namespaces are:
 - `point`, a location on a plane
 - `vector`, a displacement on a plane
-- `point3r`, a location in a 3D space with orientation
+- `point3r`, a location in a 3D space with orientation around z-axis
 - `vector3r`, a change in a 3D space with change of orientation
 - `formation`, a location on a plane with scale and orientation
-- `transformation`, a change in formation on a plane
+- `transformation`, a change of formation on a plane

+The functions operate on the following plain objects:
+- `{ x, y }` for points and vectors
+- `{ x, y, z, r }` for 3D points and vectors with rotation
+- `{ a, b, x, y }` for similarity transformations

 ## Points and vectors on the affine plane